 Method Procedure overview Install a new Interaction Media Server Install Interaction Media Server on a new server with the Microsoft Windows Server 2012 R2 (64-bit), Windows Server 2016 (64-bit), or Windows Server 2019 (64-bit) operating system.
-2. Apply the latest update to the latest version of Interaction Media Server.
-For more information, see Apply Interaction Media Server Updates .
+Apply the latest update to the latest version of Interaction Media Server.
+For more information, see Apply Interaction Media Server Updates.
 Install Interaction Migrator on the previous Interaction Media Server using the procedure in Install Interaction Migrator in the Interaction Migrator Technical Reference.
 Export the configuration data of the previous Interaction Media Server using the procedure in Export Interaction Media Server 3.0 Configuration Data in the Interaction Migrator Technical Reference.
-5. Install Interaction Migrator on the new Interaction Media Server.
-6. Using Interaction Migrator, import the configuration data to the new Interaction Media Server using the procedure in Import Interaction Media Server 3.0 Configuration Data in the Interaction Migrator Technical Reference .
+Install Interaction Migrator on the new Interaction Media Server.
+Using Interaction Migrator, import the configuration data to the new Interaction Media Server using the procedure in Import Interaction Media Server 3.0 Configuration Data in the Interaction Data in the Interaction Media Server using the procedure in Import Interaction Media Server 3.0 Configuration Data in the Interaction Media Server using the procedure in Import Interaction Media Server 3.0 Configuration Data in the Interaction Migrator Technical Reference.
 Upgrade the existing Interaction Media Server Install Interaction Migrator on the previous version of Interaction Media Server using the procedure in Install Interaction Migrator in the Interaction Migrator Technical Reference.
 Using Interaction Migrator, export the configuration data from the previous version of Interaction Media Server using the procedure in Export Interaction Media Server 3.0 Configuration Data in the Interaction Migrator Technical Reference.
 Ensure that the server meets the requirements for Microsoft Windows Server 2012 R2 (64-bit), Windows Server 2016 (64-bit), or Windows Server 2019 (64-bit).
 For more information about Windows Server requirements, see http://technet.microsoft.com.
 Upgrade the operating system to Microsoft Windows Server 2012 R2 (64-bit), Microsoft Windows Server 2016 (64-bit), or Microsoft Windws Server 2019 (64-bit).
 Install the latest version of Interaction Media Server.
 For more information, see Install Interaction Media Server on a Certified Computer.
 Apply the latest update to the latest version of Interaction Media Server.
 For more information, see Apply Interaction Media Server Updates.
-7. Install Interaction Migrator on the new version of Interaction Media Server.
+Install Interaction Migrator on the new version of Interaction Media Server.
 Using Interaction Migrator, import that configuration data using the procedure in Import Interaction Media Server 3.0 Configuration Data in the Interaction Migrator Technical Reference.